dszakallas/profile/src/_posts/2022-01-29-targeting-multiple-spark-versions-with-sbt-projectmatrix.md

   }
 }
 ```
 Notice that the file is placed in to `scala-spark2.4-jvm`, not `scala`.
 This way the file is only included for the Spark 2.4 target.
-Including in all versions wouldn't cause any issues in this particular case, there are instances where this is unavoidable.
+Including in all versions wouldn't cause any issues in this particular case, however there are instances where this is unavoidable.
 Using this method, we can segregate any platform-dependent source code we encounter.

 ## Different dependencies

 We can add different dependencies to the subprojects, as demonstrated here with `com.audienceproject:spark-dynamodb`.
-Note that the library does not support Scala 2.13 at the time of writing this article, so I excluded it from one of the subprojects, to show it is done in this hypothetical scenario.
-Of course, in a realy project we either have to wait for the authors to publish it, or contribute ourselves.
+Note that the library does not support Scala 2.13 at the time of writing this article, so I excluded it from one of the subprojects in this hypothetical scenario.
+Of course, in a real project we either have to wait for the authors to publish it, or contribute ourselves.

 ```scala